KeanuVentura/CookingUpInsights/README.md

 **Type of problem:** Regression
 **Response variable:** Calories (continous)
 **Evaluation Metrics:**  Root Mean Squared Error** (RMSE) and R² **Time of prediction information:** For the features I would know at the time of prediction, I decided to stray away from features like the full nutrition breakdown (e.g., fat, sugar) as they would only be known after calories are already calculated.
-Thus, I selected features known before the nutritional information is calculated such as ***`n_ingredients`*** and **minutes**
+Thus, I selected features known before the nutritional information is calculated such as ***<code>n_steps</code>*** and **minutes**

 ## Baseline Model